Skip to Main Content

 Planning a Visit

 Specific hours, booking requirements, and pricing for Kork Vinbar & Scene are not confirmed in our current data.
-For a venue operating at this scale in a small coastal town, walk-in is a plausible option on most evenings, but anyone arriving specifically for the wine list on a Hurtigruten stopover would be wise to contact the venue directly before their port call.
+For a venue operating at this scale in a small coastal town, reservations are recommended, especially for a Hurtigruten stopover.
 Strandgata 20 is on the waterfront, making the address easy to locate from the dock on foot.
 The Star Wine List recognition is the operative signal for expectation-setting: this is a venue that has earned attention through its list, not through volume or spectacle, and visits should be calibrated accordingly.

 In Context: Similar Options